-Reconnaissance Group was contracted by an NGO operating in Haiti who were experiencing frustrations with their selected security provider.
+Reconnaissance Management S.A. was contracted by an NGO operating in Haiti who were experiencing frustrations with their selected security provider.
 The security provider was a small professional company however they struggled to provide adequate staff training in line with the NGO’s expectations.
 Cultural differences aggravated the situation and ultimately the variances in service delivery increased the security risk considerably.

 With no industry standards present within the security industry in Haiti there is no compulsory requirement for training of personnel.
 This presents as a considerable security risk for organisations often evidenced in poor return on investment or very serious security incidents.

 Reconnaissance was required to work with the security provider, on behalf of the client, to carry out an analysis on services provided.
 Initially the service provider was reluctant to engage on the project however as the project developed it became clear that all parties would benefit from a challenging, engaging and tailored training solution.
 With the security service being provided across Haiti it was clear from the outset that logistics and potential downtime may become an issue for the security provider.